top of page

 Stir and add three tablespoons of rum in the mixture.
 You could also use Amaretto if do not have rum at home.
 I used the Kraken Rum we have on our shelf.

 When it doesn't stick to your hands add the raisins.
 I think for my next batch I would amend the recipe a bit on this part, and increase the quantity to 100 g of raisins instead, me and my boyfriend would have liked some more raisins.
 You could also soak them in rum, to make them more flavourful.
-When your have incorporated the raisins, let the mixture rest for about an hour in a warm place.
+When you have incorporated the raisins, let the mixture rest for about an hour in a warm place.

 Comments